-By using the Explicit Cache add-on, users have the option to allow Periscope to optimize the view by keeping it materialized on the cache.
+By using Explicit Cache, users have the option to allow Periscope to optimize the view by keeping it materialized on the cache.
 SQL views can be materialized when the Periscope Cache is selected.

 Warning messages specific for Explicit Cache appear when table reference is ambiguous or unqualified.